dwalker0044/Aim/README.md

-cxx = "clang++"                         # the cxx compiler to use. cc = "clang"                            # the cc compiler to use. ar = "llvm-ar"                          # the archiver to use. compilerFrontend="gcc"                  # informs aim of which additional flags to include at various stages of the build.
+cxx = "clang++"                         # the cxx compiler to use. cc = "clang"                            # the cc compiler to use. ar = "llvm-ar"                          # the archiver to use. compilerFrontend="gcc"                  # informs aim_build of which additional flags to include at various stages of the build.

 flags = [                               # compiler flags pass to all build targets.
     "-std=c++17",